 Popular interest and belief in the animal has fluctuated since it was brought to the world's attention in 1933.

-Evidence of its existence is anecdotal, with minimal and much-disputed photographic material andsonarreadings.
+Evidence of its existence is anecdotal, with minimal and much-disputed photographic material and sonar readings.
 The scientific community regards the Loch Ness Monster as a modern-day myth, and explains sightings as

-a mix ofhoaxesandwishful thinking.
-Despite this, it remains one of the most famous examples ofcryptozoology.
+a mix of hoaxes and wishful thinking.
+Despite this, it remains one of the most famous examples of cryptozoology.
 The legendary monster has been affectionately referred to by the nickname Nessie[4] (Scottish Gaelic: Niseag)[1] since the 1950s.

 Origins

-The term "monster" was reportedly applied for the first time to the creature on 2 May 1933 by Alex Campbell, thewater bailiffforLoch Nessand a part-time journalist, in a report in the Inverness Courier.[5][6][7]
+water bailiff for Loch Ness and a part-time journalist, in a report in the Inverness Courier.[5][6][7]
 On 4 August 1933, the Courier published as a full news item the claim of a London man, George Spicer, that a

 few weeks earlier while motoring around the Loch, he and his wife had seen "the nearest approach to a dragon or pre-historic